Drombler/drombler.github.io/contribute.md

 #### Contributor License Agreement (CLA)

-To become a contributor you first need to sign the Drombler CLA (Contributor License Agreement)(http://www.drombler.com/oss/drombler-cla).
+To become a contributor you first need to sign the [Drombler CLA (Contributor License Agreement)](http://www.drombler.com/oss/drombler-cla).

 You need to sign this CLA *once* for every rights owner (e.g. if you change your employer or if you contribute as an individual).
 A signed CLA is valid for *all* contributions of one rights owner, however.